APMaii/Aug2024-Python-and-ML-for-Engineering-Tutorial/README.md

-🐍 AUG2024: Python and Machine Learning for Engineering - Tutorial
+# 🐍 AUG2024: Python and Machine Learning for Engineering - Tutorial

+> **Note:** All comment desciption within code files written in Persian.

-Welcome to the AUG2024 Python and ML for Engineering Tutorial repository!
+Welcome to the **AUG2024 Python and ML for Engineering Tutorial** repository!
 This project contains 16 lessons covering Python programming, data science libraries, and introductory machine learning, specially tailored for engineering applications.
 Lessons 1 to 13 have been uploaded, focusing on Python fundamentals, data analysis with NumPy, Pandas, Matplotlib, and an introduction to machine learning using Scikit-learn.

 📚 Table of Contents